Armenian religion in Cyprus: Armenian Evangelical Church

 The first Armenian Evangelicals in Cyprus came after the arrival of the British in July 1878.
-As they were not committed, and very few, they quickly became associated with the Mother Church (Armenian Apostolic Church), such as Apisoghom Utidjian, the official state documents translator - and the son of Stepan Utidjian, one the original founders of the Armenian Evangelical Church -, who served as Chairman of the Nicosia parish council for 30 years.
+As they were not committed, and very few, they quickly became associated with the Armenian Apostolic Church.
 With the influx of more Protestants, Armenian Evangelicals became affiliated with the Reformed Presbyterian Church as early as 1887.
 Although the main centres were Nicosia and Larnaca, gatherings were occasionally held in Limassol, Famagusta and Amiandos.
-In Larnaca, gatherings were held at the Reformed Presbyterian Mission church (built in 1892 and re-built in 1901–1902).
-In Nicosia, gatherings were initially held at the Reformed Presbyterian Mission church (built in 1906–1907), until Armenian Evangelicals built their own church in 1946–1947 behind the old American Academy building, near the Arab Ahmed Pasha mosque; its foundation stone was laid on 28 July 1946 by pastor Yohanna der Megerditchian, who dedicated it on 1 June 1947.
+In Larnaca, gatherings were held at the Reformed Presbyterian mission church (built in 1892 and re-built in 1901–1902).
+In Nicosia, gatherings were initially held at the Reformed Presbyterian mission church (built in 1906–1907), until Armenian Evangelicals built their own church in 1946–1947 behind the old American Academy building, near the Arab Ahmet Mosque; its foundation stone was laid on 28 July 1946 by pastor Yohanna der Megerditchian, who dedicated it on 1 June 1947.
 The building was renovated in 1955, while a kitchen was added in 1959.

 In 1933, the newly formed Cyprus Synod of the Reformed Presbyterian Church divided its congregations into Armenian and Greek councils.
-Armenian Evangelicals were granted provisional autonomy from the Reformed Presbyterian Mission in 1954, which was formalised in 1962.
-In Larnaca, as Armenian Evangelicals dwindled after the inter-communal troubles of 1963–1964, services were no longer held; in Nicosia, the Armenian Evangelical church was taken over by Turkish Cypriots during the 1963–1964 intercommunal troubles and so services were then held at the American Academy chapel (built in 1955) until 1973.
+Armenian Evangelicals were granted provisional autonomy from the Reformed Presbyterian mission in 1954, which was formalised in 1962.
+In Larnaca, as Armenian Evangelicals dwindled after the inter-communal troubles of 1963–1964, services were no longer held; in Nicosia, the Armenian Evangelical church was taken over by Turkish Cypriots and so services were then held at the American Academy chapel (built in 1955) until 1973.